parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-This benchmark uses Apache Spark and runs a collaborative filtering algorithm in-memory on a dataset of user-movie ratings.
+This benchmark uses Apache Spark and runs a collaborative filtering algorithm in memory on a dataset of user-movie ratings.
 The metric of interest is the time in seconds of computing movie recommendations.

 The explosion of accessible human-generated information necessitates automated analytical processing to cluster, classify, and filter this information.
-Recommender systems are a subclass of information filtering system that seek to predict the 'rating' or 'preference' that a user would give to an item.
-Recommender systems have become extremely common in recent years, and are applied in a variety of applications.
+Recommender systems are a subclass of information filtering systems that seek to predict the 'rating' or 'preference' that a user would give to an item.
+They have become extremely popular in recent years and are applied in various applications.
 The most popular ones are movies, music, news, books, research articles, search queries, social tags, and products in general.
-Because these applications suffer from I/O operations, nowadays, most of them are running in memory.
-This benchmark runs the alternating least squares (ALS) algorithm which is provided by Spark MLlib.
+Because these applications suffer from I/O operations, most are running in memory nowadays.
+This benchmark runs the alternating least squares (ALS) algorithm which Spark MLlib provides.

 ### Datasets